mysociety/alaveteli/docs/installing/next_steps.md

   admin page.
 * Find "Joe Admin" in the list of users, and click on the name to see the user details.
 On *that* page, click **Edit**.
-* Change the *Admin level* from "super" to "none" and click **Save**.
+* In the "Roles" section, uncheck the "admin" checkbox and click **Save**.
 * Joe Admin no longer has admin status.

-Now that your account is a superuser admin, you don't need to allow the emergency user access to the admin.
+Now that your account is an admin, you don't need to allow the emergency user access to the admin.
 On the command line shell, edit `/var/www/alaveteli/alaveteli/config/general.yml`: